tsduck/tsduck/README.md

 ### Usage

-TSDuck comes with a comprehensive [User's Guide](https://tsduck.io/docs/tsduck.html).
+TSDuck comes with a comprehensive [User Guide](https://tsduck.io/docs/tsduck.html).

 All utilities and plugins accept the option `--help` to display their syntax.